erayalakese/eas-like-local-builder/README.md

 License 📄
 ----------

-You can basically do everything with this image and all the responsibility is yours.
+You can basically do everything with this repo and all the responsibility is yours.

 The Unlicensed License—check out the [LICENSE](LICENSE) file for the details.